RMS Adriatic: Later career and demise

-On a westbound voyage at 01:30 on 10 August 1922 near Cobh, the Adriatic suffered a gas explosion in her #3 hold, which she was using as a reserve coal bunker.
+On a westbound voyage at 01:30 on 10 August 1922 near Cobh, the Adriatic suffered a gas explosion in her No. 3 hold, which she was using as a reserve coal bunker.
 The explosion killed five crewmen, severely injured another three, tore the hatch off the hold, broke and twisted girders and beams, and started a coal fire.
 Some of the dead and injured were stokers who had gone into the hold to work coal for her furnaces.
 One was an electrician, Leslie Ablett, who was rigging a cluster of electric lights by which the stokers were to work.
 Three were stokers who had been sleeping in the open on the hatch cover because it was a hot summer night.
 One of the stokers sleeping on the hatch cover was blown overboard Two liners, CGT's Lafayette and United States Lines' Reliance, changed course to come to Adriatics assistance.
 Adriatics crew fought and extinguished the fire.
-Her Second Engineer, James Corrigan, entered the burning hold and rescued two injured men.
+Her Second engineer, James Corrigan, entered the burning hold and rescued two injured men.
 At 03:55 Adriatics wireless operator signalled that there was no further danger, so Lafayette and Reliance resumed their normal courses.
 The injured were treated in the ship's sick bay.
 Two of the ship's stewardesses were trained nurses and helped to tend the injured and dying.
 All of the dead and injured were from Liverpool.
 Before Adriatic reached New York, her passengers raised $7,000 to help their families.
 Adriatic reached New York on 13 August.
 Marine insurance agents came aboard and assessed the damage at less than $1,000.
 Temporary repairs were made before she began her return voyage to Liverpool on 19 August.

 From 1923 onwards, the Big Four made regular stops in Boston before arriving in New York.
 In 1925, the Adriatic was chartered by Welsh people living in the United States who wanted to go to the Eisteddfod Genedlaethol.
 In May of the same year, and despite her being eighteen years of age, she broke her speed record by crossing between New York and Liverpool in 7 days and 6 minutes, at an average speed of 17.86 knots.
 At the same time, with less transatlantic traffic, the Adriatic was increasingly used for cruises.
 In 1928, when she returned from the Mediterranean, she was reconverted again, this time to become a "cabin class" ship offering more affordable rates.
 Making her first crossing in this capacity on 28 April 1928, she quickly met great success in this area.
+In late 1929, Adriatic underwent a refit with improvements to her cabin class accommodations and the installation of a new lounge in tourist-third cabin.